yandaudrey/UX_Perforlio/Assignments/Assignment03/README.md

 I use interview as my method.
 Click [here](https://docs.google.com/document/d/1iH-zScPMJpHQ98r4wuXA5g-xT2a_HulqHFMT23RCA1A/edit?usp=sharing) to see my interview guide.
 To make the participant feel comfortable and convenient, I set up a Zoom meeting, so that the participant can stay at any place that they feel safe and relaxed.

 ### Interview Transcripts and Video File
-Click here to see transcripts
+Click here to see transcripts.
 For the access of the video file, please contact me: yunpuyang@ucla.edu

 ### Reflection